adamjimenez/shiftlib/README.md

-#ShiftLib: PHP framework and templating system for use with GenieAdmin
+# ShiftLib: PHP framework for use with GenieAdmin
---

 ShiftLib is a iightweight PHP framework that provides routing and API access for [GenieAdmin](https://genieadmin.com/).